Joe Davis (footballer, born 1993): Nantwich Town

 Davis joined Northern Premier League Premier Division club Nantwich Town in March 2019.
 He won the Cheshire Senior Cup with the club after playing in the 5–2 victory over Cammell Laird 1907 in the final.
 He also helped Nantwich to reach the play-offs, where they were beaten by Warrington Town in the semi-final.
 The 2019–20 season was formally abandoned on 26 March 2020 due to the COVID-19 pandemic, with Nantwich sixth in the table.

+Northwich Victoria

+On 1 June 2025, after five years without a club, Davis signed a one-year deal with Northwich Victoria of the Midland League Premier Division.

 Style of play

 Elder brother Harry described him as "a tough tackler... he'll put his head in anywhere".
 Defensive partner at Port Vale John McCombe added that "he's aggressive and reads the game well."
 Port Vale teammate Tom Pope added that Davis is calm in possession and technically sound.

 Personal life

 Davis was born in Burnley, Lancashire.
 His father is former Crewe Alexandra manager Steve Davis, and his elder brother Harry played for Crewe, but is now at AFC Fylde – all three family members are defenders.
 On 22 February 2014, for 33 minutes of a match at Port Vale, Harry and Joe Davis played on opposite teams against each other, while their father watched as manager of Crewe.
 Joe later stated that the experience had a negative psychological effect on him and also recalled that manager Micky Adams had previously banned him from the training ground in games against Crewe so that he wouldn't divulge tactics to his father.
 By June 2020, he was studying for a degree in Sports Writing and Broadcasting at Staffordshire University and writing a column in the Blackpool Gazette.
+After retiring from football, he and Tim Alexander co-founded MOJOE, a tech start-up that aimed to provide a digital community to athletes to them with their transitions away from elite sport.